apache/shenyu-website/versioned_docs/version-2.4.0/design/spi-design.md

 ### Load Balance

 Select one of the service providers to call.
-Currently, the supported algorithms are `Has`, `Random`, and `RoundRobin`, and the extended interface is `LoadBalance`.
+Currently, the supported algorithms are `Hash`, `Random`, and `RoundRobin`, and the extended interface is `LoadBalance`.

 ### RateLimiter